Discover our milestones by clicking the decade that interests you.

 Malaysia-Singapore Airlines (MSA) separates into two airlines, Malaysian Airline System, and Singapore Airlines as we know it today.

 Our fleet expands to include the state-of-the-art Boeing 747, Boeing 727, and DC10.

 Singapore Airport Terminal Services (SATS), a Singapore Airlines subsidiary, is set up to manage ground services at Paya Lebar Airport.

-We make our first transcontinental journey from Singapore to London on 2 June.
+We launched our first transcontinental service from Singapore to London on 2 June.

 We’re the first to give out free headsets for the inflight entertainment system, and offer a choice of meals and drinks in Economy Class.

 Five Boeing 737-100s join the fleet.

 Our annual revenue hits S$100 million for the first time.

 The sarong kebaya is introduced in 1968, and subsequently adapted by French couturier Pierre Balmain to become the signature outfit for the Singapore Girl.

 Three new Boeing 707s mean more frequent flights, further, faster.